-The Disney Dining Plan (DDP) is something that people staying in an on-site Disney World resort can use if they book a package (or if they have a DVC reservation).
+The Disney Dining Plan (DDP) is something that people staying in an on-site Disney World resort can get by doing one of these things:

 Reasons for getting the Disney Dining Plan